LudwigIrrgang/SorpPump/README.md

-# Work in Progess!!
-Models can be used but documentation is not complete yet!

 # SorpPump
 Repository for sharing of sorption heat pump models.
 The models are available as MATLAB or Python Code in the respective directory.